Every professional displayed on Counselling Directory has been independently

 My name is Leigh and I am a qualified Integrative Counsellor working within school settings in Hertfordshire/Bedfordshire and Cambridgeshire, alongside my own Private Practice in Baldock.
-I have extensive experience working with children and teenagers, plus adults affected by anxiety, social anxiety, depression, low mood, relationships, self-esteem, personality disorder, loss and attachment issues.
+I have extensive experience working with children/teenagers and adults affected by anxiety, social anxiety, depression, low mood, self-esteem, bereavement and attachment issues.

 I work with children aged 11+ on the Autistic spectrum and their families within a school setting on a daily basis, helping them to deal with life's challenges and looking at their transition for life beyond school age.
 I work Creatively incorporating Play therapy for those on the Autism Spectrum Disorder, ASD/ADHD/Asperger's enabling them to express themselves with their social, communication, interests and behaviour.
 I have worked alongside families whose children have been excluded from education due to behavioural issues, where the impact on the child and family are significant.
 I predominantly use forms of art therapy to assist children in expressing, understanding and working with their emotions.
 I am a member of the Creative Counselling Group which allows me full access to a variety of resources.

-My Private Practice space is currently in Baldock, Hertfordshire, where I am able to see people on a one to one basis or families, alongside my "Walk and Talk" Therapy, which I currently work in Stotfold, Hitchin, Letchworth and Royston.
+My Private Practice space is currently in Baldock, Hertfordshire, where I am able to see people on a one to one basis or families, alongside my "Walk and Talk" Therapy, which I currently work outside in Stotfold, Hitchin, Letchworth and Royston.